|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 10, 1941, Enterprise aircraft sank the Japanese submarine I-70 in Hawaiian waters.
 During the last two weeks of December 1941, Enterprise and her group move west of Hawaii to cover those islands while two other carrier groups made a belated attempt to relieve Wake Island.
 After a brief layover at Pearl Harbor, the Enterprise group departed on January 11, 1942, to protect a convoy reinforcing Samoa.

-On February 1, 1942, the USN Task Force attacked Kwajalein, Wotje, and Maloelap in the Marshall Islands, sinking three ships, damaging eight, and destroying numerous airplanes and ground facilities.
-Enterprise received only minor damage in the Japanese counterattack, as the force retired to Pearl Harbor.
+On February 1, 1942 assigned to Task Force 8 (TF-8) her carrier aircraft strike Kwajalein, Wotje, and Maloelap in the Marshall Islands, sinking three ships, damaging eight, and destroying numerous airplanes and ground facilities.
+Enterprise sustained minor damage from a Japanese counterattack then retires to Pearl Harbor for repairs.

-On April 8, 1942, Enterprise departed Pearl Harbor to rendezvous with USS Hornet and steam westward to launch 16 B-25 Mitchell bombers of the "Doolittle Raid" against Japan.
-On April 18, 1942 Enterprise fighters flew a combat air patrol (CAP) the B-25 Mitchells of the "Dolittle Raid" took off.
-The task force was detected and after launching the B-25s returned to Pearl Harbor on April 25, 1943.
+On April 8, 1942, Enterprise departs Pearl Harbor to rendezvous with USS Hornet and steamed westward to launch 16 B-25 Mitchell bombers for the "Doolittle Raid" against Japan.
+On April 18, 1942 Enterprise fighters flew a combat air patrol (CAP) as the sixteen B-25 Mitchells of the "Doolittle Raid" take off.
+The task force was detected and after launching the B-25s and returns to Pearl Harbor on April 25, 1943.

 Five days later, sent to the South Pacific, missing the Battle of the Coral Sea.
 Ordered back to Hawaii, the carrier entered Pearl Harbor on May 26, and began intensive preparations to meet the expected Japanese attack at Midway.

 Battle of Midway